-Course Objectives : To illustrate how general methods of analysis can be used to obtain results about integers and prime numbers and investigate the Distribution of prime numbers.
+Course Objectives: To illustrate how general methods of analysis can be used to obtain results about integers and prime numbers and investigate the Distribution of prime numbers.

-Course Outcomes: After successfully completion of this course student will be able to:
+Course Outcomes: After successful completion of this course, student will be able to:

-- 1. Prove elementary results on sums over primes and will be calculate averages of arithmetical functions. - 2.
+- 1. Prove elementary results on sums over primes and calculate averages of arithmetical functions. - 2.
 Understand better the Distribution of prime numbers. - 3.
-To understand the proof of Dirichlet's theorem. - 4.
+Understand the proof of Dirichlet's theorem. - 4.
 Know the basic theory of Riemann zeta and L- functions. - 5.
 Prove some analytic properties of Riemann zeta function including an analytic continuation, a zero-free region and estimates of growth of zeta function.

 Unit-I: AVERAGES OF ARITHMETICAL FUNCTIONS: Introduction - The big oh notation.
-Asymptotic equality of functions- Euler's summation formula- Some elementary asymptotic formulas - The average order of d(n)- The average order of the divisor functions - The average order of $\phi(n)$ .
-The partial sums of a Dirichlet product-Applications to $\mu$ (n) and $\Lambda(n)$ - Another identity for the partial sums of a Dirichlet product - The partial sums of a Dirichlet product-Applications to $\mu(n)$ and $\Lambda(n)$ -Another identity for the partial sums of a Dirichlet product - The partial sums of a Dirichlet product - Applications to $\mu(n)$ and $\Lambda(n)$ -Another identity for the partial sums of a Dirichlet product.
+Asymptotic equality of functions- Euler's summation formula- Some elementary asymptotic formulas-The average order of d(n)- The average order of the divisor functions - The average order of d(n)- The partial sums of a Dirichlet product-Applications to d(n)- Another identity for the partial sums of a Dirichlet product- The partial sums of a Dirichlet product- Applications to d(n)- Another identity for the partial sums of a Dirichlet product.
 14 periods

-Unit-II: SOME ELEMENTARY THEOREMS ON THE DISTRIBUTION OF PRIME NUMBERS
+Unit-II: SOME ELEMENTARY THEOREMS ON THE DISTRIBUTION OF PRIMENUMBERS

-Introduction- Chebyshev's functions $\psi(x)$ and $\vartheta(x)$ - Relations connecting $\vartheta(x)$ and $\pi(x)$ - Relations connecting $\vartheta(x)$ and $\pi(x)$ - Some equivalent forms of the prime number theorem - Inequalities for $\mu(n)$ and $P_n$ - Shapiro's Tauberian theorem - Applications of Shapiro's theorem - An asymptotic formula for the partial sums - The partial sums of the Mobius function.
-12 periods
+Introduction- Chebyshev's functions $\psi(x)$ and $\vartheta(x)$ - Relations connecting $\vartheta(x)$ and $\pi(x)$ - Relations connecting $\vartheta(x)$ and $\pi(x)$ - Some equivalent forms of the prime number theorem- Inequalities for $\mu(n)$ and P_n - Shapiro's Tauberian theorem - Applications of Shapiro's theorem - An asymptotic formula for the partial sums - The partial sums of the Mobius function.